Google Shopping Checklist for Agencies

 Structure titles sensibly: Prioritise important information such as brand, gender, product type, and attributes (e.g. colour, size, material) in your titles.

-Keep titles short and concise: Use a maximum of 70 characters for the visible title to ensure that the most important information is readily apparent.
+Keep titles short and concise: Use a maximum of 70 characters for the visible title to ensure that the most important information is immediately recognisable.

 Don't: